-Face Your Fears: Facing our fears is one of the best ways to build your self-confidence.
+Facing our fears is one of the best ways to build our self-confidence.

-This is because one of the major reason we lack confidence is that we are afraid of something.
-It could be crowd, it could be failure or rejection, or it could even be height.
+This is because one of the major reasons we lack confidence is that we are afraid of something.
+It could be being afraid of crowds, it could be failure or rejection, or it could even be fear of heights.

-But when we start making a habit of facing our fears and we see how much we are overcoming, it will definitely build our confidence in that area and others because now, we have a reference point.
+But when we start making a habit of facing our fears and we see how much we are overcoming them, it will definitely build our confidence in that area and others because now, we have a reference point.